 To upgrade to a restricted, seasonal CDL, you may apply at any driver's license renewal office or a driver exam station that accepts driver's license applications.
+Application will include the requirement to self-certify your medical certificate status by completing the Commercial Driver License Medical Self-Certification form and provide a valid medical examiner's certificate, if applicable.
 You will pay the full fee for the upgrade of license class you choose, including the motorcycle endorsement renewal fee if your license is so endorsed.
 To renew your seasonal license the following year you must apply for a duplicate license to have your license restrictions updated.